-Recognising that we need to accelerate our sustainability requirements into the supply chain, in 2019 we created a dedicated Sustainable Procurement in pregualification, tender and vendor assessment processes.
+Recognising that we need to accelerate our sustainability requirements into the supply chain, in 2019 we created a dedicated Sustainable Procurement function.
+We now have a resource to oversee risk management and alignment with best practice sustainability standards in prequalification, tender and vendor assessment processes.
 Thus far, the team's focus has been on quantifiable environmental metrics, with labour issues being monitored and advised upon through the Worker Welfare programme.
 It has also established Principles of Sustainable Procurement as a lead-in to a formal Sustainable Procurement Strategy in the year ahead.